islipnot/VacKit/README.md

 - Encrypted VAC module parameters
 - Every call to runfunc (with address and time)

+While VAC's detection vectors typically don't change between updates, module CRC's will.
+You must manually use `SigTester` to generate .text CRC's for VAC modules and update them in the logger yourself if you want them to be labeled.

 # SigTester

 Put any VAC modules in the directory of this and it will automatically detect them via the "VLV" binary signature.
 It will then